 Stay on top of overall preventative vehicle maintenance, including tires, brakes, and steering system.

 Best Practices: Include the above items on a mandatory pre-operational vehicle checklist.
 Strictly adhere to the manufacturers’ preventative maintenance schedule for vehicles.
+For Audi vehicles, it’s best to find an Audi service shop for their maintenance.

 2 – Maintain Focus When Driving by Avoiding Distractions